The Science of Pick-Up Lines

 Posted Sep 30, 2014

-In previous articles, I've discussed who might find pick-up techniques appealing or off-putting, and even spoken with a pick-up artist (PUA) about his views.
+In previous posts, I've discussed who might find pick-up techniques appealing or off-putting, and even spoken with a pick-up artist (PUA) about his views.
 More generally, I've shared how men attract women by displaying unique features or making an impression with their personality.
 I've even explained how men successfully flirt and ask a woman out.

 Now, I'd like to share some of the science behind pick-up lines.
 As it turns out, these funny, corny, and even cliche lines are sometimes quite effective—but not every pick-up line will be appealing, and different lines may impress or attract different women.
 Therefore, the line a man chooses—if any—may tell a woman a lot about him, and influence his success in asking her for a date.

 Researching the Best and Worst

 Pick-up lines were first scientifically evaluated by Bale, Morrison, and Caryl (2006).
 These researchers collected 40 lines from various movie, TV, book, and internet sources.
 They then asked both male and female participants to rate the effectiveness of each line for beginning a conversation with a woman.
 The participants responses indicated that pick-up lines highlighting a man's athleticism, culture, wealth, and generosity would most likely lead to further conversation, while those that were simply empty compliments, or overtly sexual, were judged to be the least effective.

 This line of research was further explored by Cooper and associates (Cooper, O'Donnell, Caryl, Morrison, & Bale, 2007).
 These researchers used the same pick-up lines and again asked male and female participants to rate them.
 This time, however, they gave personality tests to the participants too.